JackGamesAR/portfolio/index.md

 This server belongs to my friend Emma.
 With over 220 members, it is an active server, with lots of people chatting each day.
 I am an administrator for Emma's Server.
 You can check out her server [here](https://discord.gg/sQvTCZh3UX)

 ## Discord Bot Development:

+_I also enjoy coding Discord Bots in the Discord.py Rewrite language.
+Here are some:_

+### Wardy Bot:

+The biggest server that one of my custom coded bots is in, is this one.
+When I first joined Wardy's Server, it was as a bot developer, as I was asked about a custom bot by one of the admins at the server.
+I made the custom bot, and it's since then that I joined the staff team, eventually reaching administrator.
+I still actively support, and host, this bot.
+It includes features such as: automatically deleting and banning for unsafe phising links; sending a DM to user's with answers to commonly asked questions if it detects key words in their message; a levelling system + level roles; and more!
+You can check out Wardy's Server [here](https://discord.gg/Zn7T36EKK5)

+### Jack's Bot:

+The custom bot I coded for my server.
+It has features such as: a currency system, where users can earn coins via commands such as /work and /allowance (I implement slash commands into the bot), and these coins can be used to purchase coloured roles in the /shop; a ticket system for staff, which includes ticket claiming, making tickets admin-only, ticket transcripts, and more; a suggestion system; mutes and bans for staff; plus more!
+You can check it out [here](https://discord.gg/2thPqQWJsR)

+### EzTickets:

+This is my public ticket support bot.
+It is designed to